paulfblack/ozone_pollution_predictor/README.md

 ## Linear Regression Model

 The Linear Regression model for this project comes from SKLearns [linear model](http://scikit-learn.org/stable/modules/linear_model.html) library.
 It was fit using ridge regression and scored with 10 fold cross validation.
 Features with P values of greater than .05 were removed from the data and for features with multiple measurements (e.g. humidity, wind, and temperature) only the feature shown to be most predictive was kept.
 This served to limit the effects of multicollinearity in a set of features that are intrinsically related.
 The final features used in the model were: average humidity, dew point, max wind gust speed, min. temperature, precipitation, sea level pressure, overall condition of day (UV proxy), and total length of daylight.
 In the end, this model accounted for 54% of variability in ground level ozone pollution.
 In part this lack of predictability is attributed to the naive nature of the UV radiation proxy feature design and the reliance on purely weather data.
 Incorporating traffic data and industrial processing is predicted to account for higher level of variation.

+## Repository Layout

+The functions used for this project can be found in the python file under the predictor functions folder.
+I have also included the final version of the Jupyter Notebook used in model analysis and scoring as well as the pdf of my presentation slides.